 “They are trying to bend the hand of the political system.
 Netanyahu is afraid of making decisions, he’s gripped by fear,” Sa’ar said.
 “Since the most important thing for Netanyahu is to hold onto power, he must give [them] everything.
 Therefore, he did not decide on the issue of conversion.”

 Hinting that he opposes the decision to legitimize non-Orthodox conversion, Sa’ar said he backs a compromise plan proposed by former minister Moshe Nissim.
 That plan would have seen an overhaul of the conversion system in Israel, and would have removed it from under the control of the ultra-Orthodox-dominated rabbinate by establishing a new state-run Orthodox authority instead.

-Sa’ar backs a compromise that would hand some recognition to “streams in the United States” and “give every community what it deserves.”
+Sa’ar added that he supports a compromise that would grant some degree of recognition to Jewish “streams in the United States” and “give every community what it deserves.”

 Since the High Court ruling, Shas and United Torah Judaism have both released ads attacking Reform Jews.

 Ultra-Orthodox leaders do not view the Reform movement as an authentic form of Judaism and do not recognize Reform rabbis.

 Israel is holding its fourth election in two years on March 23.
 Netanyahu will need the support of both ultra-Orthodox parties in order to have a chance of forming a coalition.